Business Administration (B.A.) Curriculum

 3 BUS390 Human Resources Management

-This course reviews the latest developments and technology in the emerging field of human resources management.
-Readings and case studies are used to assess and evaluate alternative approaches in staffing, training and development, organization development, performance appraisal, compensation, benefits, labor relations, and collective bargaining.
-The overall emphasis of the course is to help students understand these elements of human resources management within an integrated systems approach.
-Prerequisite(s): BUS 105 and ECN 101 or 102
+This course uses readings and case studies to assess and evaluate alternative approaches in staffing, training and development, organization development, performance appraisal, compensation, benefits, labor relations, and collective bargaining.
+The emphasis of the course is to help students understand these elements of human resources management within an integrated systems approach.

 3 BUS415 Strategic Management